Long gamma-ray burst light curves as the result of a common stochastic pulse-avalanche process: Introduction

 The nature of the dissipation mechanism that is responsible for the GRB prompt emission is still an open issue.
-The great variety observed in the light curves (LCs) of LGRBs is thought to be the result of the variability imprinted to the relativistic outflow by the inner engine left over by the collapsar, either a millisecond magnetised NS or a black hole (BH), along with the effects of the propagation of the jet within the stellar envelope (e.g., \citealt{Morsony10,Geng16,Gottlieb20a,Gottlieb20b,Gottlieb21a,Gottlieb21b}), although some models ascribe the possible presence of subsecond variability to magnetic reconnection events taking place at larger radii~\citep{ICMART}.
+The great variety observed in the light curves (LCs) of LGRBs is thought to be the result of the variability imprinted to the relativistic outflow by the inner engine left over by the collapsar, either a millisecond magnetised NS or a black hole (BH), along with the effects of the propagation of the jet within the stellar envelope (e.g., \citealt{Morsony10, Geng16, Gottlieb20a, Gottlieb20b, Gottlieb21a, Gottlieb21b}), although some models ascribe the possible presence of subsecond variability to magnetic reconnection events taking place at larger radii~\citep{ICMART}.
 Some correlations were found between variability and minimum variability timescale on one side, as defined in a number of ways, and luminosity and initial Lorentz factor of the outflow on the other side (e.g., see~\citealt{Camisasca23} and references therein).
-However, apart from the study of average and of individual Fourier power density spectra of GRBs~\citep{Beloborodov98,Guidorzi12,Guidorzi16,Dichiara13a}, the study of the waiting time distribution between pulses~\citep{RamirezRuiz01b,NakarPiran02a,Quilligan02,Guidorzi15b}, and the distribution of the number of peaks per GRB~\citep{Guidorzi24}, little progress has been made in deciphering and characterising the variety of LGRB LCs within a unifying scheme that could explain the large diversity (in terms of duration, number of pulses, distribution of energy and waiting times between pulses) and relate it to other key properties.
-Recent investigations found possible evidence that GRB engines emit as self-organised critical (SOC) systems~\citep{WangDai13,Yi17,Lyu20,Wei23,Li23b,Maccary24}, in which energy is released through avalanches whenever the system naturally reaches a critical point.
-Yet, the interpretation is not straightforward, since SOC dynamics is usually invoked for systems that are continuously fed by some energy input and are not characterised by the kind of irreversible evolution expected for a GRB inner engine.
-A successful description of the inner engine variability would help constrain the mechanism that powers the jetted outflow in GRBs and, ultimately, the nature of the compact object.
-Furthermore, it would provide the community with a reliable tool to simulate credible GRB LCs as they would be measured by future experiments, avoiding the pitfalls of using real noisy LCs (e.g.,~\citealt{Sanna20}).
+However, apart from the study of average and of individual Fourier power density spectra of GRBs~\citep{Beloborodov98, Guidorzi12, Guidorzi16, Dichiara13a}, the study of the waiting time distribution between pulses~\citep{RamirezRuiz01b, NakarPiran02a, Quilligan02, Guidorzi15b}, and the distribution of the number of peaks per GRB~\citep{Guidorzi24}, little progress has been made in deciphering and characterising the variety of LGRB LCs within a unifying scheme that could explain the large diversity (in terms of duration, number of pulses, distribution of energy and waiting times between pulses) and relate it to other key properties.